Elizabeth-Akinyi-O/alx-system_engineering-devops/README.md

 - 0x08.
 Networking basics #1
 - 0x09.
 Web infrastructure design
 - 0x10.
 HTTPS SSL
+- 0x11.
+What happens when you type google.com in your browser and press Enter
 - 0x0A.
 Configuration management
 - 0x0B.
 SSH
 - 0x0C.
 Web server